pimutils/khal/doc/source/contributing.rst

 Running the tests
 *****************
-To run tests locally you can use tox_ to run khal's test suite with different versions of python (just run `tox` from a local khal repository).
-If you open a PR, `travis CI`_ will automatically run the test and report in the PR thread on github.
+To run tests locally you can use tox_ to run khal's test suite with different versions of python (run `tox` from a local khal repository), if this doesn't work (or you only want to test against your current version of python) try pytest_ and run `pytest tests` (the excecutable might be called `py.test` depending on how you install it).
+If you open a PR, `travis CI`_ will automatically run the tests and report back in the PR thread on github.

 .. _github: https://github.com/pimutils/khal/